 St. Columba School Seventh and Eighth graders completed a two-year renovation to the school’s two front gardens and the results are stunning.
 This year’s additions include bulbs, shrubs, Maryland River rock, a wind chime, and this statue and grotto, a gift from Mrs. Alicia Smiley, a long-time chef and friend of our school.
 Brown’s Landscaping donated a pink Dogwood tree for the right side of the building.
-Once that is planted, more photos to follow.
 Funding for the project came from the school faculty and staff and St. Columba Parish.

 FATHER MOWERY SHARES HOW TO WRITE A HOMILY

 St. Columba Parish Pastor Father Richard Mowery spends time with our Middle School ELA 6 class explaining his inspiration and preparation that are part of his daily and Sunday homilies.
 Our students were writing their own homilies based on their 2022 birthdays.
 After explaining the various sources he uses and how he includes various themes, Father Mowery spent time with a number of students one-on-one with their efforts.